Salvia officinalis: Essential oil

 Common sage is grown in parts of Europe for distillation of an essential oil, although other species such as Salvia fruticosa may also be harvested and distilled with it.

 Research

 As of 2017, S. officinalis was under preliminary research for its possible effects on cognitive performance in both healthy individuals and those with cognitive decline, although its long-term effects remain undetermined.

-Salvia essential oils contain α and β-thujone, a neurotoxin that can cause convulsions in animals and severe intoxication in humans, leading the European Committee on Herbal Medicinal Products and European Medicines Agency to recommend a daily limit of 6 mg for medicinal use.
+Salvia essential oils contain α and β-thujone, a neurotoxin that can cause convulsions in animals and severe intoxication in humans, leading the European Committee on Herbal Medicinal Products and European Medicines Agency to recommend a daily limit of 6 mg for supplemental use.